 WinSCP is a free SFTP, SCP and FTP client for Windows.
-Apart from other functions, WinSCP can be used to present, copy and manage files and folders on a Raspberry Pi from a remote device.
+Apart from other functions, WinSCP is used to view and copy files and folders on a remote Raspberry Pi.

 WinSCP is a network utility that can use SCP (secure copy protocol) to log into a Raspberry Pi using its username and password.
 The Raspberry Pi OS (formerly known as Raspbian), OpenELEC and RetroPi are among the operating systems that can be connected to.

 As a client, WinSCP has two file panels — one for the local interface and one for the remote interface.
 Each file panel looks similar to Windows Explorer in that it presents files and directories in a folder-like fashion.

 The file panels allow for drag-and-drop functionality between the interfaces and simplify creating, copying, renaming and moving of files and directories.
 User permissions can also be set using WinSCP.

 Why use WinSCP to connect to a Raspberry Pi?

 Raspberry Pis are popular to use as small, standalone devices on a network.
 By using WinSCP, the need for these devices to have a keyboard, mouse and screen is reduced to only their setup phases.
 After an IP address has been obtained, WinSCP can be used from a remote computer to have file access.

 WinSCP and PuTTY

 Both WinSCP and PuTTY can be installed in Windows.
 WinSCP used together with PuTTY will extend remote access to a windowed, terminal-like CLI.